- Splunk Enterprise and virtual machines

-The tables list the computing platforms for which Splunk Enterprise is available.
+The following tables list the available computing platforms for Splunk Enterprise.
 The first table lists availability for *nix operating systems and the second lists availability for Windows operating systems.

-2. Read across to find the appropriate computing architecture in the center column that matches your environment.
+2. Read across the columns to find the computing architecture in the center column that matches your environment.

 Some boxes have other characters.
 See the bottom of each table to find out what the additional characters represent.

 Unix operating systems